- AHA’s are chemicals exfoliants that slough off dead cells to gradually reveal brighter, smoother skin

 How Do AHAs Exfoliate?

-Additional benefits of AHAs include increased moisturization, collagen production and skin thickness.
+Additional benefits include an increase in moisture, collagen production and skin thickness.

 Are AHA Exfoliants Right for You?

-However, as sensitive skin easily reacts to many skin care products, individuals with this skin type should exercise caution when applying AHAs.
+As sensitive skin can easily react to most any skin care products, those who fall within this category should exercise caution when applying AHAs.

-Find a product that contains a low percentage of the active ingredient (less than 5%) and use one to two times a week.
-Look for products containing lactic acid or mandelic acid, the mildest of the AHAs.
+Opt for a product that contains a low percentage of the active ingredient (less than 5%) and use only 1–2 times a week.
+Choose products that contain lactic or mandelic acid, the mildest of the AHAs.
 If you are using a rinse-off product, aim for the lower end of the recommended leave-on time.